streetturtle/awesome-wm-widgets/_widgets/net-speed-widget.md

 ---
 # Net Speed Widget

-The widget and readme is in progress
+The widget and README are in progress.

 ## Installation

-Please refer to the [installation](https://github.com/streetturtle/awesome-wm-widgets#installation) section of the repo.

-Clone repo, include widget and use it in **rc.lua**:
+Clone/download repo and use widget in **rc.lua**:

 ```lua
 local net_speed_widget = require("awesome-wm-widgets.net-speed-widget.net-speed")